garrandall/popular-music-data/tracks/slow-motion-trey-songz.md

 Oh while I go and put this tongue on you
-So tell me when you ready, I'ma speed it up for you just for a second Just for a second, then I'ma slow it back down and keep it steady Ohbaby, now that you are out them clothes
+So tell me when you ready, I'ma speed it up for you just for a second Just for a second, then I'ma slow it back down and keep it steady Oh baby, now that you are out them clothes
 Oh I just wanna see you dance in